Deep Probabilistic Movement Primitives with a Bayesian Aggregator

-since terms like $\log p_0(\zvec) / \log p_0(\zvec) = 1$ do not play a role in the optimization process.
-To train the neural network we minimize the ELBO with respect to the parameters of $\mu_a$, $\sigma_a$, $\mu_c$, $\sigma_c$, and $\mu_y$.
+Notice that the additional KL divergence between the variational posteriors $q(\zvec | \avec_i)$, $q(\zvec | \cvec_i)$ and the prior $p_0(\zvec)$ are meant to satisfy the prior assumption, i.e., $\mathbb{E}_{\avec}[ p(\zvec | \avec_i)] = \mathbb{E}_{\cvec}[ p(\zvec | \cvec_i)] = p_0(\zvec)$.
+To train the neural network we maximize the ELBO with respect to the parameters of $\mu_a$, $\sigma_a$, $\mu_c$, $\sigma_c$, and $\mu_y$.
 Variational inference suffers from problems like posterior collapse \cite{Bowman2016GeneratingSF} and aliasing from a mismatch of the posterior and prior distributions \cite{bauer_LARS_2019}.
 The former negatively impacts our movement primitives' ability to replicate the data accurately due to the over-regularizing effects of the KL divergence.
 The latter can lead to the model generating potentially undesirable demonstrations outside the training distribution.
 We address the former problem with KL-annealing and adjusting the weighting of the KL divergence.
 The latter can be addressed with learnable prior distributions, but we do not consider it in this work.